Get Involved

 Contact June Summers: summers@frontiernet.net or (585) 865-6047 if you are interested in participating in any GVAS activities noted below.

-Water Chestnut Pulls – July and August
+Water Chestnut Pulls – Summer months

 Volunteers needed